PanchoK50/tensor-network-compiler/README.md

 # tensor-network-compiler

 ## Currently working on
-- Data Type for Dummy Tensors (Tensors with given Rank and Shape, no values)
+- Data Type for Dummy Tensors (Tensors with given Rank and Shape, no values).
-- First Hello World Program

 ## TODO:
-- CMakeLists.txt
-- Operations for:
-    - Tensor Contraction
-    - Tensor Reshaping
-    - Tensor Splitting
+- Data Type for Tensor Network.
+- Operations for Tensors (Contraction of tensors and subsequent addition of result to tensor network).

 ## Instalation:
 - First install and build llvm.
 This will come with MLIR.